 Commissioning allows Advanced Energy to be involved from day one.
 In this capacity, the solar team performs a detailed design review, makes periodic site visits throughout the construction process and conducts a post-construction inspection to confirm the site is built in compliance with all applicable codes and standards.
 Being involved from the beginning of the project allows Advanced Energy to help curtail design and construction issues before they turn into larger problems, saving time and money.

 Advanced Energy leads Duke Energy’s PV Interconnection Commissioning in their North Carolina and South Carolina territories.
-PV Interconnection Commissioning includes review of facility as-built construction for compliance with documentation studied and approved by the utility, assessment of the facility’s AC construction to ensure it is built to minimum quality standards, verification of inverter and/or customer recloser interconnection protection setpoints, and conducting three phase and single phase cease to energize testing.
+PV Interconnection Commissioning includes review of facility as-built construction for compliance with documentation studied and approved by the utility, assessment of the facility’s AC construction to ensure it is built to quality standards, verification of inverter and/or customer recloser interconnection protection setpoints, and conducting three phase and single phase cease to energize testing.

 NC GreenPower is a nonprofit program run by Advanced Energy.
 It works to improve North Carolina’s environment by supporting renewable energy, carbon offset projects and providing grants for educational solar PV installations at K-12 schools.